FinlayMcCormick/Projects/README.md

 The Arduino C Game Project zip contains a report, a testing document and an INO file containing the code.
 This is from my 1st year introduction to programming module where I made a game using a custom Arduino shield and a library.
 The game has you dodge obstacles on a 10x10 LED screen which get faster as the game goes on or you are hit, until you lose.

 The CodeweaversFinlayMcCormickSolution zip contains code for a programming task assigned by the company Codeweavers for my job application with them, it is in C# using the .NET framework.
-For this task I was given given a half completed program which I had to fix and add to so that it could pass 7 provided tests.
+For this task I was given a half completed program which I had to fix and add to so that it could pass 7 provided tests.